 The Caribbean endears itself to vacationers for more reasons than one.
 It boasts spectacular scenery, wildlife, cuisine, and vibrant culture.
 It is also popular for those who want to vacation responsibly in a way that does not affect the environment and people who call these beautiful places home.
 In fact, it is relatively simple to experience ecotourism in the Caribbean islands by following a few simple steps when planning, and during, your trip.

-This chain of islands are also known for their picturesque beaches, long strips of white sand washed by the azure waters of the Caribbean sea.
+This chain of islands is also known for its picturesque beaches, long strips of white sand washed by the azure waters of the Caribbean Sea.
 When you visit them for the first time, you are overcome by a relaxed sensation, as if this is where you should have been a long time ago.
-The palm trees, water sports, beach chairs, bar restaurants are things you can expect on most of them.
+The palm trees, water sports, beach chairs, and bar restaurants are things you can expect from most of them.
 Check out these beaches in the Caribbean for your next visit.

 Playa Flamenco in Puerto Rico

 The beautiful Playa Flamenco Beach, situated on the island of Culebra of Puerto Rico, stretches for about a mile.
 It is counted amongst the most beautiful beaches on the island and globally.
 After you arrive, the first thing you notice is the absence of palm trees and the presence of a large number of low scrubs, making it different from other beaches.
 Playa Flamenco is also home to The Tank, a top historical tourist attraction in Flamenco.
 Rusty and abandoned, it is covered with graffiti and colorful designs.
 If you take your privacy seriously, it is better to visit it during the weekdays since the beach is packed with vacationers during weekends.